Home Remedies For Stomach Pain In Kids

 Whatever the cause, it is imperative not to ignore stomach ache.
 However, it may not be possible for you to rush to a paediatrician if your child develops stomach ache at odd hours.
 It may not even be necessary to visit a doctor every time he has pain because it may subside in about 30 minutes in most of the cases.
 You can try these five effective cures against stomach pain as a first step to help your baby.

-Stomach ache can be effectively treated using home remedies.
+Some major reasons for stomach ache in kids are gas relief, acid reflux, indigestion, stomach problems, upset stomach, stomach cramps and stomach infection.
+But stomach ache can be effectively treated using home remedies.
 The usage and effectiveness of these remedies may, however, vary based on the cause of abdominal pain.

-Herbal teas made with a single or multiple beneficial ingredients may help relieve your toddler’s stomach ache.
+Herbal teas made with a single or multiple beneficial ingredients may help relieve your toddler’s tummy ache.
 Ginger, mint, lemon, honey, fennel seeds, chamomile and carom seeds are a few ingredients that can used to make herbal teas.

 Types of herbal teas